Credit Union Australia finds 'single view of the truth' with SAS®

 CUA Business Intelligence Manager Neil Carroll was responsible for the pilot study that persuaded his board of directors to adopt an integrated platform approach – with a comprehensive range of tools – to meet CUA’s objectives, rather than the superficially more obvious option of adding piecemeal functionality to the existing infrastructure.

 Carroll explained that CUA had not previously had anything in the way of BI.
 “The initiative started with a clean sheet of paper,” said Carroll.
 “There was a desire within the business to have a BI platform, but we didn’t have the IT infrastructure or capabilities in-house at that time.

-"We conducted a feasibility study and system selection process and took a two-pronged approach.
-We wanted best of breed, and we also wanted a complete end-solution."
+“We conducted a feasibility study and system selection process and took a two-pronged approach.
+We wanted best of breed, and we also wanted a complete end-to-end solution.”

 IT consulting firm BearingPoint was engaged to assist with the feasibility study and the evaluation of alternative software solutions.
 SAS was selected, according to Carroll, largely on the basis of ease of installation and execution.
 “Plus, it was obvious that SAS integrated easily end-to-end and provided data mining tools and an efficient metadata management tool, which was one of our main requirements,” said Carroll.

 “We have two traditional mainframe banking platforms that give us our core systems,” he added.
 “Our business intelligence adoption had to be able to integrate easily with those, and it became obvious that SAS would provide us with the line of least resistance, or pain, in terms of that integration.

 “Of the two platforms, one is specific to lending and the other to transactions.
 The platforms were too inflexible to provide meaningful metrics, but we are now able to merge data from them to provide one reporting platform.”